focused-dot-io/hotmic/README.md

 ## Configuration

-1. Sign up for a Groq API account at [https://console.groq.com](https://console.groq.com)
+1. Choose a provider for speech-to-text (Groq or OpenAI)
-2. Get an API key (required for transcription)
+2. Get an API key from your chosen provider:
+   - For Groq, sign up at [https://console.groq.com](https://console.groq.com)
+   - For OpenAI, sign up at [https://platform.openai.com](https://platform.openai.com)
 3. Enter your API key in the app settings
+4. Select your preferred transcription model
-4. (Optional) Enable post-processing to format transcripts
+5. (Optional) Enable post-processing to format transcripts

 ## Usage